FCIL Balanced Scorecard board – Visualise strategic balance across key business areas

 FCIL

-• Ensure on-time delivery and high product quality to exceed customer expectations.
+• Ensure on-time delivery and top product quality by tracking SLA adherence and defect rates visually.

 Drive growth, innovation, and efficiency across all key business perspectives!

-• Standardise best practices for consistency and error reduction.
+• Standardise best practices across teams for consistent output and fewer errors.

 Achieve Measurable Results with the FCIL Balanced Scorecard